lupyuen/pinetime-logo-loader/README.md

 1. Fork this repo

+1. In the new repo, click `Actions` → `I Understand My Workflows, Enable Them`

+1. Click `Code` → `Add File`  → `Upload Files`

-1. Upload and replace the PNG image file [`pinetime-graphic.png`](pinetime-graphic.png) with the following specs...
+1. Upload a the PNG image file with the following specs...

+    -   Filename should be `pinetime-graphic.png`

     -   240x240 resolution

     -   24-bit RGB

-    -   Check the existing [`pinetime-graphic.png`](pinetime-graphic.png) for reference

     -   See sample logos in [`logos`](logos)

 1. GitHub Actions will auto-rebuild the firmware ([see the worflow](.github/workflows/main.yml))

-1. Under "Actions", click on the latest build.
+1. Click `Actions`, click on the latest build.
 Download the Artifact `my_sensor_app.img`

 1. Flash the firmware `my_sensor_app.img` to PineTime via [PineTime Updater](https://github.com/lupyuen/pinetime-updater) at address `0x8000`